NGS and Bioinformatics

 Software for designing primers and probes for PCR-based methods.

-If you are interested in our services please contact our customer support.
+If you are interested in our services please contact our customer support, see above.

 For our contract customers, for referral of diagnostic samples please contact customer support during office hours (weekdays 08.00–16.30 CET) or after office hours our clinical microbiologist on duty on +46-10-205 24 00.